leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/triangulate.rst

    Shortest Diagonal
       Split the quads based on the diagonal distance between their vertices.

-N-gon Method
+Polygon Method
    Beauty
       Arrange the new triangles nicely, slower method.
    Clip
       Split the polygons using an ear-clipping algorithm (gives similar results to the tessellation used for the viewport rendering).

+Minimum Vertices
+   Minimum number of vertices a face must have to be triangulated.
+   For example, setting this value to 5, will prevent triangulation of :term:`quads <quad>` and only triangulate :term:`N-gons <N-gon>`.

 Keep Normals
    When using :ref:`custom normals <modeling_meshes_normals_custom>`,
    try to preserve the same shading as before triangulation.

-Minimum Vertices
-   Minimum number of vertices a face must have to be triangulated.
-   For example, setting this value to 5, will prevent triangulation of :term:`quads <quad>` and only triangulate :term:`N-gons <N-gon>`.